jonathongardner/slots-jwt/README.md

 | Set short expiration and have a refresher/session token | When user signs out tokens are still valid for X time (which should be short).
 If the user info is changed (like a user is deactivated) the token is still valid until it expires.
 If a token with a session is compromised it can be revoked by removing that session (or all sessions if needed). |

 The last solution I feel is the best because for most API calls (within the expiration time) the token remains stateless.
 The downsides can be negligible by setting the expiration time to something small (less than an hour). .

+### Why the name???
+Last but not least the most important question of them all... why slots??? or better yet slots-jwt??? well I'll start with the first, a slot machine takes tokens... yep that's it, all other authentication names had been taken so this is it.
+So why slots-jwt?
+Well hopefully it helps clarify a little what it does but most of all rubygems wouldn't let me name it slots because it was to close to another name..?..? so I added `-jwt`.

 ## Contributing